kamranbekirovyz/versionarte/README.md

 );
 ```

+The `RestfulVersionarteProvider` has 1 optional parameter:
+- `headers`: used to specify the headers for the request.
+By default, it's set to an empty map.

 #### Using custom VersionarteProvider

+This method allows you to provide a custom implementation of the VersionarteProvider class to fetch the app's version and availability status from any source you desire.

-If you want to use a custom provider, say you use some other remote service to provide versioning details of your app, you can extend the `VersionarteProvider` class and override the `getStoreVersioning` method.
-This method is responsible for fetching the versioning information from the remote service and returning it as a `StoreVersioning` object.
+If you want to use a custom provider, say you use some other remote service to provide versioning details of your app, you can extend the VersionarteProvider class and override the getStoreVersioning method.
+This method is responsible for fetching the versioning information from the remote service and returning it as a StoreVersioning object.

 ```dart
 class MyCustomVersionarteProvider extends VersionarteProvider {